jeremiahogutu/javascript-algorithims/README.md

 ----------------------------------------------------------------------------------------
-# A function tthat splits an array (first argument) into groups the length of size (second argument) and returns them as a two-dimensional array
+# A function that splits an array (first argument) into groups the length of size (second argument) and returns them as a two-dimensional array
 ----------------------------------------------------------------------------------------